4sp1r3/docker-base-1/README.md

 ## How to use this image?

-No configuration is required for `descoped/base`
+No configuration is required for the container `descoped/base`

 ## Source code